 The incoming mail also configured to enable the users to respond to forum posts using their email and send files to private file folder as email attachment.
-The Gmail Incoming Mail Server was configured to make the settings under Site administration>Server>Email>Outgoingmail configuration> Incoming mail configuration .
+The Gmail Incoming Mail Server was configured to make the settings under Site administration>Server>Email>Outgoingmail configuration> Incoming mail configuration as depicted in Figure 9.